-Delain Law Office, PLLC, a law firm concentrating in business law, is located in Schenectady, New York.
+Delain Law Office, PLLC, a law firm concentrating in business law, is located in virtual space with a physical presence in Schenectady, New York.
 Using the statutes and case law of the business laws of the United States and the State of New York, we work with our selected clients to improve the quality of their business life by using the law to help them form and grow their businesses legally and ethically.

 What Does Business Law Cover?

 Business law governs business and commerce in both the private and public sectors.
 It provides a legal framework within which businesses are created and organized as well as how business is conducted.

 Business law covers a wide variety of topics relating to the law of agency, corporations, partnerships, limited partnerships, franchises, and limited liability companies.
 It involves such issues as fiduciary relationships, closely held corporations, shares and stockholders, directors and officers, dissolution and receivership, franchise relationships, management duties and liabilities, mergers and acquisitions, securities, and antitrust.

 What Is A Small Business?